zhuowenzhao/video_editing_diffusion/README.md

-#Video editing with foundational stabel diffusion model
+# Video editing with foundational stabel diffusion model

 Stable diffusion model can generate images based on given input prompts, making a pretrianed diffusion model viable tool to eidit images with conditions.

-This pipeline is adapted from the work of Tune-A-Video ([github](https://github.com/zhuowenzhao/Tune-A-Video), [paper](https://arxiv.org/abs/2212.11565))that is based on open-source [ Huggigface Diffusers](https://huggingface.co/docs/diffusers/index) and its [pretrained checkpoints](https://huggingface.co/CompVis/stable-diffusion-v1-4).
+This pipeline is adapted from the work of Tune-A-Video ([github](https://github.com/zhuowenzhao/Tune-A-Video), [paper](https://arxiv.org/abs/2212.11565)) that is based on the -source [ Huggigface Diffusers](https://huggingface.co/docs/diffusers/index) and its [pretrained checkpoints](https://huggingface.co/CompVis/stable-diffusion-v1-4).

 ## Results
 <table class="center">